nikollquinteroc/Simple-Chatty-Bot-Kotlin/README.md

 Provided by:
 JetBrains Academy

-#Learning outcomes
+#Learning outcomes:
 Get to know the basic syntax of Kotlin and write a simple program using variables, conditions, loops, and functions.

-#Stage 1/5 Chatty bot welcomes you
+#Stage 1/5 Chatty bot welcomes you:
 Teach your assistant to introduce itself in the console.

 *Introduction to Kotlin